Sochi residents blame Games for ecological damage

 Since the wells dried up, the company has delivered almost daily barrels of water to Akhshtyr residents.

 "I don't even care that they didn't keep their promises.
-It's the fact that they've made this place unliveable now," said Koropov.
+It's the fact that they've made this place unlivable now," said Koropov.

 OLYMPIC WASTE